Skip to main content

 Technical Analysis

 CVE-2025-35431 is a medium severity vulnerability classified under CWE-90, which pertains to improper neutralization of special elements used in LDAP queries, commonly known as LDAP Injection.
 This vulnerability affects CISA Thorium version 1.0.0, where user-controlled input strings are not properly escaped before being incorporated into LDAP queries.
-LDAP Injection occurs when an attacker manipulates input fields that are used to construct LDAP queries, allowing them to alter the logic of these queries.
-In this case, an authenticated remote attacker can exploit this flaw to modify LDAP authorization data, such as group memberships.
-This could enable unauthorized privilege escalation or unauthorized access to resources by changing group memberships or other authorization attributes stored in the LDAP directory.
-The vulnerability does not require user interaction but does require the attacker to have some level of authenticated access (low privilege).
-The CVSS v3.1 base score is 5.4 (medium), reflecting that the attack vector is network-based, with low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity to a limited extent without affecting availability.
+LDAP Injection vulnerabilities allow an attacker to manipulate LDAP statements by injecting malicious input, potentially altering the logic of the query.
+In this case, an authenticated remote attacker can exploit the vulnerability to modify LDAP authorization data, such as group memberships.
+This could lead to unauthorized privilege escalation or bypassing access controls within the affected system.
+The vulnerability requires the attacker to have some level of authentication (PR:L) but does not require user interaction (UI:N).
+The attack vector is network-based (AV:N) with low attack complexity (AC:L).
+The vulnerability does not impact availability but has limited impact on confidentiality and integrity, as indicated by the CVSS vector (C:L/I:L/A:N).
 The issue has been fixed in version 1.1.1 of CISA Thorium.
-No known exploits are reported in the wild as of the publication date.
+No known exploits are reported in the wild as of the publication date, 2025-09-17.
+The vulnerability arises from failure to properly sanitize or escape special characters in LDAP queries, which can lead to unauthorized modification of LDAP authorization data, potentially allowing attackers to escalate privileges or access restricted resources within the system.
+Given that LDAP is often used for authentication and authorization in enterprise environments, exploitation could undermine security controls and lead to unauthorized access.

 Potential Impact